entelognathus/early-gnathostome-phylogeny/Taxa used in analysis to be compiled.md

 Burrow, C. J., Turner, S. and Wang, S.-T., 2000.
 Devonian microvertebrates from Longmenshan, Sichuan, China: Taxonomic assessment. *Cour.
 Forsch.
 Inst.
 Senckenberg* **223**: 391–451.

 Burrow, C. J. and Young, G. C., 1999.
 An articulated teleostome fish from the Late Silurian (Ludlow) of Victoria, Australia. *Rec.
 West.
 Aust.
 Mus.
 Suppl.* **57**: 1–14.

+Burrow, C. J. and Young, G. C., 2012.
+New information on *Culmacanthus* (Acanthodii: Diplacanthiformes) from the ?Early-middle Devonian of southeastern Australia. *P. Linn.
+Soc.
+N. S. W.* **134**: 21–29.

+Burrow, C. J., Young, G. C. and Lu, J., 2023b.
+Dermal skeleton of the stem osteichthyan *Ligulalepis* from the Lower Devonian of New South Wales (Australia). *Span.
+J. Palaeontol.* **38**: 23–36.

 Bystrow, A. P., 1956. *Kolymaspis sibirica* g. n., s. n., a new representative of the Lower Devonian Agnatha. *Vestn.
 Leningr.
 Univ.
 Geol.
 Geogr.* **18**: 5–13.